rubyworks/rubytest/README.md

 ## Copyrights

-Copyright (c) 2011 Thomas Sawyer, Rubyworks
+Copyright (c) 2011 Rubyworks

 Made available according to the terms of the <b>FreeBSD license</b>.

-See COPYING.rdoc for details.
+See NOTICE.md for details.